Security Policy - TerminaLLM

 Authentication

-- Biometric Auth: Optional Face ID / Fingerprint as secondary factor
+mfa_service.dart) - Biometric Auth: Optional Face ID / Fingerprint as secondary factor (

-- Code Reuse Prevention: TOTP codes cannot be reused within time window
+mfa_service.dart,security_service.dart) - Code Reuse Prevention: TOTP codes cannot be reused within time window (

 Credential Protection

-- Credential Vault (Opt-in): AES-256-GCM authenticated encryption with HKDF-Expand key derivation and per-credential random nonces, configurable TTL
+connect_screen.dart,credential_vault_service.dart) - Credential Vault (Opt-in): AES-256-GCM encryption with HKDF-Expand key derivation, per-credential random nonces, 128-bit auth tags, configurable TTL (

-- Secure Memory Clearing: Credentials zeroed after use
+credential_vault_service.dart) - Secure Memory Clearing: Credentials zeroed after use (

 Connection Security